X (Def Leppard album)

-X (pronounced ten) is the eighth studio album by English rock band Def Leppard, released on 30 July 2002 by Island Records in the US and sister label Mercury worldwide.
-Much like 1996's Slang, it featured another departure from their signature sound by moving into the pop genre.
+X is the eighth studio album by English rock band Def Leppard, released on 30 July 2002 by Island Records in the US and sister label Mercury worldwide.
+Much like 1996's Slang, it featured a departure from their signature sound by moving into the pop genre.
 The album charted at No. 11 on The Billboard 200 and No. 14 on the UK Albums Chart.
 Most of the album was produced by Pete Woodroffe and the band, with remaining tracks produced by either Marti Frederiksen or Per Aldeheim and Andreas Carlsson.

 Background

-This is the first Def Leppard album in which drummer Rick Allen actively took part in song-writing.
-On all of the band's prior albums, he is only credited with helping co-write three tracks.
-On this album alone, he co-wrote eleven.
+This is the first Def Leppard album in which drummer Rick Allen is heavily credited with song-writing.
 The album is also the first from the band to include original songs not to be written by any of the members: "Unbelievable" and "Long, Long Way to Go", the latter of which was released as a single.

 The album features the Roman numeral 'X', recognising it as their tenth album release, although the album is in fact only their eighth collection of all-new studio material.
-Their previous two albums prior to X, Retro Active and Vault, were a rerecording of B-sides and rarities and a greatest hits set respectively, although Vault also included a non-album single "When Love & Hate Collide" as well as different versions of the songs "Pour Some Sugar on Me" and "Rocket" to what had appeared on the Hysteria album.
+(The other two albums, Retro Active and Vault, were a collection of B-sides and rarities, and a greatest hits set respectively, although Vault also included a non-album single "When Love & Hate Collide" as well as the single mixes of the songs "Pour Some Sugar on Me" and "Rocket".)

-The album X peaked at number 11 on the Billboard 200, but did not sell to the standards of their previous releases and failed to earn any RIAA certifications.
+The album X peaked at number 11 on the Billboard 200, selling nearly 72,000 in its first week, but did not sell to the standards of their previous releases and failed to earn any RIAA certifications.
 With the exception of an abbreviated version of "Now" being performed as part of an acoustic medley during the Rock of Ages Tour in 2012, nothing from this album was performed live by the band since the conclusion of its supporting tour until their Las Vegas residency in 2019.

-For a short time after the album was released, Def Leppard's website Defleppard.com featured a free mp3 download of "Perfect Girl," a bonus track and early version of the track "Gravity".
+For a short time after the album was released, Def Leppard's website Defleppard.com featured a free mp3 download of "Perfect Girl," an early version of the track "Gravity".

 The album was released on vinyl for the first time in 2019 alongside 3 other albums from the 2000s, Yeah! and Songs from the Sparkle Lounge, before being released standalone later the same year.